Admission Information

 All conditionally accepted applicants must demonstrate compliance with the K-State PA Program Student Health Policy by submitting the following information on the Health Information and Immunization Form:

 - Verification of immunizations.
-Required immunizations will be published annually and updated based on the CDC recommendations for health care workers, and the individual requirements of the clinical sites the program uses for clinical experiences.
+Required immunizations will be published annually and updated in accordance with CDC recommendations for health care workers, and the individual requirements of the clinical sites the program uses for clinical experiences.

 - Verification of completion of a physical examination, which includes the health care provider's acknowledgment that the applicant meets the technical standards for admission.

 - Health insurance status – All K-State PA students must provide proof of health insurance upon matriculation and annually.
-Students must maintain health insurance coverage and it must be carried through the entirety of the program.
+Students must maintain health insurance coverage throughout the program.

 - Background Check and Drug Screening

 All conditionally admitted applicants to the Kansas State University Physician Assistant Studies (PAS) Program will be required to undergo criminal background and sex offender (CBSO) checks (pdf) performed at least 45 days prior to matriculation.
-Criminal convictions of any nature may create difficulty in placing a student into clinical rotations.
+Criminal convictions of any kind may make it difficult to place a student into clinical rotations.
 Additionally, an applicant's criminal background may adversely affect the ability to obtain licensure or clinical privileges.
 It is the applicant's responsibility to address any such issues and determine the continued viability of their candidacy.
 Refer to the National Commission on Certification of Physician Assistants (NCCPA) or the applicable state medical board governing PA practice for further information.
 Applicants with felony convictions will not be admitted due to the inability to place them into appropriate clinical rotation experiences.
-Applicants are encouraged to accurately disclose all legal history even in circumstances where the conviction has been expunged.
-Many times, the criminal background check will include past criminal history the applicant was led to believe was erased from the record and the applicant may have been advised by their own counsel to answer inaccurately.
+Applicants are encouraged to accurately disclose all legal history, even in conviction has been expunged.
+Often, the criminal background check will include past criminal history that the applicant believed was erased from the record, and the applicant may have been advised by their own counsel to answer inaccurately.

-CBSO check results that limit the program's ability to secure clinical experiences may prevent students from progressing in their didactic phase of the program, being promoted to the clinical phase, or being recommended for graduation.
+CBSO check results that limit the program's ability to secure clinical experiences may prevent students from progressing in their didactic phase, being promoted to the clinical phase, or being recommended for graduation.
 By accepting admission to the program, applicants agree to submit to national criminal background checks and agree to pay expenses associated with this requirement.

 Acceptance into and successful completion of the K-State PA Program does not imply or guarantee that the student will obtain state licensure upon graduation.